KellerJordan/Lynxis/README.md

 # Lynxis
 Lynxis is an interface for the reading and writing of relational mathematics notes.
+Users can read and write to their own note structures, as well as being able to access note structures created by other users.

 Check out the project at [lynxis.org](http://lynxis.org/lynxis/resources/login.php)!